History of Everton F.C.: Trebilcock and Temple

-In 1966, the same year the English international team won the World Cup, Everton took home the FA Cup in a classic, after overturning a two-goal deficit against Sheffield Wednesday in the final to win 3–2.
+In 1966, the same year the English international team won the World Cup, Everton won the FA Cup in a classic game, after overturning a two-goal deficit against Sheffield Wednesday in the final to win 3–2.
 Everton reached final again in 1968, but were unable to overcome West Bromwich Albion at Wembley.
-The following year Everton did progress to the semi-finals at Villa Park, losing 1–0 to Manchester City.
+The following year Everton progressed to the semi-finals at Villa Park, but lost 1–0 to Manchester City.

 The "Holy Trinity"

-A year later in the 1969–70 season, Everton won the Championship again thanks in part to the scoring sensation of Joe Royle, who would later manage the club to FA Cup success in 1995.
+A year later in the 1969–70 season, Everton won the Championship again thanks in part to the scoring sensation of Joe Royle, who would later manage the club to FA Cup and Charity Shield success in 1995.
 The success of the team could be seen from the number of points won (one short of the record) and nine clear of Leeds United.
 The team won the league in style, playing what was virtually a form of Total Football orchestrated by the "Holy Trinity" midfield of Howard Kendall, Alan Ball and Colin Harvey.
 With Labone at centre-half and club captain and Royle up front, this is regarded by many fans as the club's finest side ever.

 Harry Catterick's team of 1969–70 seemed destined for greatness but declined quickly.
 In 1970–71 Everton did not recapture their league form but did progress on two cup fronts.
-For only the second time, Everton played in the European Cup reaching the Quarter-finals but were knocked out by Greek side Panathinaikos on the away goals rule.
-The previous weekend Everton took on neighbours Liverpool in the FA Cup semi final and lost 2–1.
+For only the second time, Everton played in the European Cup reaching the quarter-finals but were knocked out by Greek side Panathinaikos on the away goals rule.
+The previous weekend Everton took on neighbours Liverpool in the FA Cup semi final but lost 2–1.

-Everton finished 14th in 1971, and 15th, 17th and seventh in the following seasons.
-The stress of an under-performing team was said to be a factor in Harry Catterick's poor health and eventual resignation in 1974.
+Everton finished 14th in 1971, and 15th and 17th in the following seasons.
+The stress of an under-performing team was said to be a factor in Harry Catterick's poor health and eventual resignation in 1973.